nosovsh/skypelikeapro/README.md

 Usage
 ----------------
-Download "skypelikeapro.py" script.
+* Download "skypelikeapro.py" script.
 Now you should run Skype via

         ./skypelikeapro.py
 instead of original Skype executable.

-Also you can run this script if Skype already started.
+* Also you can run this script if Skype already started.

-Also you can build app with
+* Also you can build app with

         python setup.py py2app
 put it in your "Applications" folder and run as normal app.

-To show deleted and edited messages run:
+* To show deleted and edited messages run:

         ./skypelikeapro.py --show
 You'll see last 10 messages.
-If you want more, just open Skype db and explore "skypelog" table.
+* If you want more, just open Skype db and explore "skypelog" table.

-Realisation
+Realization
 ----------------
 Skype stores all message history in sqlite db.
 Every time somebody edits or deletes his message, Skype updates message table.
 This application inserts sql trigger